quicwg/base-drafts/draft-ietf-quic-transport.md

 QUIC therefore performs source address validation during connection establishment.

-Servers MUST NOT send more than three times as many bytes as the number of bytes received prior to verifying the client's address.
-Source addresses can be verified through an address validation token (delivered via a Retry packet or a NEW_TOKEN frame) or by processing any message from the client encrypted using the Handshake keys.
+Prior to verifying the client's address, servers MUST NOT send more than three times as many bytes as the number of bytes received.
+Source addresses can be verified through an address validation token (delivered via a Retry packet or a NEW_TOKEN frame), by processing any message from the client encrypted using the Handshake keys, or by processing a TLS client hello with a valid pre-shared key.
 This limit exists to mitigate amplification attacks.

-In order to prevent this limit causing a handshake deadlock, the client SHOULD always send a packet upon a handshake timeout, as described in
+In order to prevent this limit causing a handshake deadlock, the client MUST always send a packet upon a handshake timeout, as described in
 {{QUIC-RECOVERY}}.
 If the client has no data to retransmit and does not have Handshake keys, it SHOULD send an Initial packet in a UDP datagram of at least